pgexperts/handyrep/docs/setup.rst

 handyrep_user
     User handyrep uses when updating its own status data.

-handyrep_db_pass
-    Password for that user, if required.

 postgres_superuser
     Name of the PostgreSQL superuser.
 Usually "postgres".

-superuser_pass
-    Password for same.

 replication_user
     Name of the user used for streaming replication connections.
 Often the same as the superuser.

-replication_pass
-    Password for same.

-admin_password
-    API password for HandyRep administration rights in the REST interface.

-read_password
-    API password for HandyRep read-only rights.

 templates_dir
     Directory where the templates are stored.